matthewsommer/Traffic-Sign-Classifier/README.md

 | .00	      			| Stop (14)     				 				|
 | .00				    | 20 km/h (0)        							|

 For the third image the model is predicting 30 km/h which it is.
+This sign might be difficult to classify because it's one of the speed limit signs so the classifier will have to identify which speed is being shown.
+The evidence of this is shown in the softmax probablities because the other potential classifications are the other speed limit signs.
 The top five soft max probabilities are:

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|